Copenhagen Zoo: Asia

+In the "Asia" (Danish: Asien) section, visitors can see Oriental small-clawed otters, red pandas, Malayan tapirs, Amur leopards, tigers, Asian elephants, and other animals.
+In March 2026, the zoo opened a 160-metre Leopard Trail designed by HMJ ZooDesign, extending the Amur leopard habitat from the existing enclosure past the Elephant House to the bamboo forest adjacent to the panda habitat.
+The trail is covered by netting and provides the leopards with additional space to patrol and observe their surroundings.
+The Amur leopard is critically endangered, with approximately 50 individuals estimated to remain in the wild.

 The new Elephant House, which opened in June 2008, is designed by Norman Foster in cooperation with the Danish landscape architect Stig L. Andersson.
 It houses Asian elephants, and contains two glass-domed enclosures.
 One is for cows and calves and measures 45 by 23 m.
 The other is 30 by 15 m and is for bulls, kept in separate pens during the mating season for fear of fights.
 The building also contain an exhibit space and a small lecture hall.
 The enclosures open out through mighty rusted steel doors into am almost 1 hectare big landscaped paddock with a pool 3 m deep and 60 m long.

 The paddock's border with Frederiksberg Gardens, once a 3 m high wall, has been opened up so that people in the park can watch the elephants.

 Africa

 Most of the "Africa" (Afrika) section is taken up by the "Savanna" (Savannen) area.
 This is an open field with a visitor bridge above containing species such as white rhinoceroses, giraffes, impalas, sable antelopes, ostriches and plains zebras.
 The hippopotamuses, which have their own separate enclosure, also have partial access to the Savanna.
-Other species in the Africa section are okapis, Abyssinian ground hornbills, Congo peafowl, caracals and meerkats.
+Other species in the Africa section include okapis, Abyssinian ground hornbills, Congo peafowl, caracals and meerkats.